seed-labs/seed-emulator/examples/sample/README.md

 - `sample_example.py`: standardized SEED Emulator example entrypoint.
 - `example.yaml`: metadata consumed by `ExampleRunner`.
+- `test_runtime.py`: custom runtime test program used when checks are easier to express in Python than YAML.
 - `output/`: generated Docker compiler output, removed by the clean command.

 ## Standard Arguments